 Transfer Planning and Guaranteed Admission Agreements

-Students pursuing the Associate of Arts and Sciences Transfer Degree and related specializations (AA&S) are candidates for transfer to four year colleges and universities upon degree completion.
+Students pursuing the Associate of Arts and Sciences Transfer Degree and related specializations (AA&S) are candidates for transfer to four year colleges and universities upon degree completion and graduation.
 Students who graduate from RCC with an associate’s degree and a minimum grade point average may obtain guaranteed admission to colleges and universities participating in Guaranteed Admission Agreements (GAAs) with the Virginia Community College System.
-Current agreements are available for review on the RCC website at http://www.rappahannock.edu/academics/transfer-information/gaa/ Students should read and understand the terms and conditions of GAAs with their four year college or university of choice.
+Current agreements are available for review on the RCC website at http://www.rappahannock.edu/academics/transfer-information/gaa/.
+It is the responsibility of the student to read and understand the terms and conditions of GAAs with their four year college or university of choice.

 Students completing Associate of Applied Science Degrees that lead to employment may be eligible to transfer to degree completion programs offered by four year colleges and universities through special articulation agreements.
 Students in these programs should consult their faculty advisor or a counselor for further information.